Find some more great snow pictures here.

 you can try "snow picture" as well.
 If you prefer shopping, you might

 find some that come with frames and can look rather classy.
-Try eBay or
+Try eBay, Amazon, craig'slist or kijiji.

 Here we can see an amusing animated snow scene, and below are two more photos from that great Newfoundland 2003 snow storm.
 See others on our snow wallpaper page.
 Notice how the car and house are completely buried in the first and second photographs below.
 Until they get a springtime burst of solar energy, cars are not much use here.
 Some snow!